hoaproject/Central/README.md

 # Hoa\Zombie ![state](http://central.hoa-project.net/State/Zombie)

-This library allows to transform a processus as a zombie: not alive, not dead!
+This library allows to transform a process to a zombie: not alive, nor dead!

-This is possible only if the program is running behind [PHP-FPM](http://php.net/install.fpm) (which manages processus for us).
+This is possible only if the program is running behind [PHP-FPM](http://php.net/install.fpm) (which manages processes for us).

 ## Quick usage

 To create a zombie, all we have to do is to call the `Hoa\Zombie\Zombie::fork` method.
-And to kill a zombie, we have the choice between different weapons:
+To kill a zombie, we have the choice between different weapons:

   * `Hoa\Zombie\Zombie::decapitate`, *ziip*;
   * `Hoa\Zombie\Zombie::bludgeon`, *tap tap*;